 Hit the streets of George Town and hunt down popular hawker fare such as assam laksa, char kway teow or a fried oyster omelette.
 Roadside stalls along Lebuh Chulia and Lorong Bahru are especially popular.
 There are also plenty of cultural and architectural highlights.
 Several airlines fly daily from Singapore (1 hour 25 minutes).

-#6 Which Malaysian islands to visit if you’ve only got a night or two – Rawa
+#6 Which Malaysian island to visit if you’ve only got a night or two – Rawa

 It’s an easy enough road trip from Singapore to this little island off the east coast of Johor if you’re looking for a short shot of R&R. Spend a leisurely afternoon canoeing or snorkelling – or do the real thing and take some dive lessons so you can view the abundant coral and fish.